EconomyLens.com

 The Lunar New Year holiday has closed trading floors in mainland China, Seoul and Taipei. ©AFP

-London (AFP) – European stock markets and the dollar advanced Monday following a subdued showing for Asian equities ahead of the Lunar New Year holiday and after Japan reported lacklustre economic growth.
+London (AFP) – European stock markets traded mixed and the dollar advanced in thin holiday trading Monday following a subdued showing for Asian equities ahead of the Lunar New Year holiday and after Japan reported lacklustre economic growth.
 Markets were closed in Shanghai, Seoul, and Taipei for the holiday, while Hong Kong and Singapore opened only for half-day sessions.
+Meanwhile, US markets were shut for Presidents’ Day.

 Related

-With US markets also shut for Presidents’ Day, “attention will turn to company updates later in the week,” said Richard Hunter, head of markets at Interactive Investor.
+Attention later this week will turn to company earnings, said Richard Hunter, head of markets at Interactive Investor.
 “Walmart will report annual numbers on Thursday, where sales will need to be at the top end of the expected range to continue to justify a punchy valuation rating which has seen the share price surge, propelling the group to become the first $1 trillion retailer,” he said.

 Stock markets showed signs of stabilising after a tech-led plunge last week, when traders reacted to growing concern about the hundreds of billions being spent on AI infrastructure and when, if ever, they might see a return on them.
 Focus was on the start of a five-day AI Impact Summit in New Delhi, with the likes of OpenAI chief Sam Altman and Google’s Sundar Pichai in attendance.